JakubZelek/Diblob/README.md

 ## Acyclic Path Coverage (NPATH)
 The NPath Coverage is a metric, that enable to extend simple paths with:
 - Cycles with common node in the path for n=2,
-- Cycles with common node in the path edge for n=3,
+- Cycles with common edge in the path for n=3,
 - etc.

 The algorithm is as follows: